Recover Corrupted Or Crashed MySQL Database Online

-Earlier before we blogged about ways to recover corrupt MySQL database with TwinDB Data Recovery Toolkit.
-However learning curve of the toolkit is rather steep.
-It takes time to get familiar with InnoDB internals and the tool.
-And let’s be honest nobody gets prepared for data loss – people who prepare for disaster recovery take and verify backups.
-So when an accident happens precious time has to be spent on learning and scripting.
+Earlier, we blogged about ways to recover corrupt MySQL database with the TwinDB Data Recovery Toolkit.
+However, the learning curve of the toolkit is rather steep.
+It takes time to get familiar with the InnoDB internals and the tool itself.
+And let’s be honest, nobody’s ever prepared for data loss – people who prepare for disaster recovery take and verify backups.
+So when an accident happens, we spend precious time on learning and scripting.

-At TwinDB we automate everything.
-With data recovery automation is not straightforward, but we did it.
-In the post I will show how to recover corrupted MySQL database in the fastest possible way.
+At TwinDB, we automate everything.
+With data recovery, automation is not straightforward, but we still succeeded.
+In this post, I will show how to recover a corrupted MySQL database in the fastest possible way.

 MySQL Data Recovery Portal

-MySQL Data Recovery Portal is a web interface to TwinDB Data Recovery Toolkit.
+MySQL Data Recovery Portal is a web interface of the TwinDB Data Recovery Toolkit.
 It implements data recovery algorithms from different failures.

 To recover a corrupted or crashed MySQL database a user has to do three steps: